kingluddite/web-dev-notes/frontend/js/json/03-local-storage.md

 On every page refresh it is getting the localStorage value

-If you comment out this line
+If you comment out this line:

 `// localStorage.setItem( 'siteName', 'My Site' );`